The Little Cinema Movement

 In retrospect, The Little Cinema Movement seems to have been destined to engage in a rearguard action against the incursion of what must have seemed the vulgar aesthetic tastes represented by the mass-appeal talkies.
 Early literature describing The Little alludes to the physical layout, atmosphere, and programs as exuding elegance, refinement, intelligence, and repose as an antidote to the helter-skelter pace of the Roaring Twenties.

-A tireless champion of The Little and cultural improvement, Florence Belinson promoted the theatre throughout the Rochester community, especially among women's groups.
+A tireless champion of The Little and cultural improvement, Florence Belinson promoted the theater throughout the Rochester community, especially among women's groups.
 In her many addresses, she affirmed The Little's commitment to high social and cultural standards.

 Commemorative literature suggests that Mrs. Belinson regularly assured audiences that The Little would present "Only talking films of an unusual, educational, and artistic type that would add to the cultural enjoyment of the community."
 Frequently, Mrs. Belinson enlisted the support of social and cultural groups to assist her in selecting and promoting those films.
 Her efforts among these groups have been credited with helping to popularize The Little in the Rochester community.

 Within two years of opening, The Little would reinvent itself, incorporating "talking films" into its repertoire.
 The Little's first talking picture was "Outward Bound" featuring Douglas Fairbanks, Jr., Helen Chandler and Leslie Howard.
 The film was previewed on April 15, 1931.
 In keeping with The Little's role as local social and cultural guardian, a tea followed the event the next day.
-Those attending this "reopening" were assured that the theatre would maintain a policy of showing only “talking picture of cultural values."
+Those attending this "reopening" were assured that the theater would maintain a policy of showing only “talking picture of cultural values."

 Shortly thereafter, The Little took the bold step of showing a foreign language film.
 While common in larger cities, such films were rarely if ever shown in smaller communities like Rochester.
 The first to be shown at The Little was the German language film "Two Hearts in Waltz Time."
 It was followed by films in Italian, Spanish, Yiddish, Swedish and Russian.

 So successful would The Little become that its reputation for quality attracted national recognition.
-One of The Little's greatest coups occurred in 1949 when the theatre was chosen to premiere Olivier's "Hamlet."
-In words that recall the Theatre's original mission, The Little drew praise from those who had selected the theatre as the premiere site.
+One of The Little's greatest coups occurred in 1949 when the theater was chosen to premiere Olivier's "Hamlet."
+In words that recall the Theatre's original mission, The Little drew praise from those who had selected the theater as the premiere site.
 The Little earned selection because of its "Consistent policy of showing unusual motion pictures and its record for maintaining long runs of such films."

 Fall and Rise